uBizzy/koseven/modules/cache/README.md

 Using Cache
 -----------

-To use KO7 Cache, download and extract the latest stable release of KO7 Cache from [Github](http://github.com/samsoir/koseven-cache).
-Place the module into your KO7 instances modules folder.
-Finally enable the module within the application bootstrap within the section entitled _modules_.
+To use Koseven Cache enable the module within the application bootstrap within the section entitled _modules_.

 Quick example
 -------------

-The following is a quick example of how to use KO7 Cache.
+The following is a quick example of how to use Koseven Cache.
 The example is using the SQLite driver.

 	<?php
 	// Get a Sqlite Cache instance